vbergeron/pylars/README.md

 # pylars
-A declarative interface to build pipelines using pandas
+A declarative interface to build pipelines using pandas.